christopherfujino/xsynth/README.md

   # This is relative to CMakeLists.txt
   ../ignore/JUCE
   # This is relative to build dir
   # TODO can this be shared?
+Prob not, would have to account for release mode
   JUCE/cmake-build
   # Do not include these targets to ALL target
   EXCLUDE_FROM_ALL)